Cavapoos in a Nutshell

 F1 = 1st generation.
 This is a Cavalier King Charles Spaniel crossed with a Poodle (50% Cavalier -- 50% Poodle).
 Breeders will often claim that this tends to be the best cross when it comes to hybrid vigor (theoretically resulting in the best of each breed and lowering the risk for the negative traits of each).
 However, this is one of the most hotly debated topics in canine breeding; many if not most experts put little stock in hybrid vigor when it comes to crossbreeding dogs.

 F1B = 1st generation backcross (25% Cavalier -- 75% Poodle).
 This is an F1 Cavapoo crossed back (thus the "B") to either a purebred Cavalier or a purebred Poodle, but most often the Poodle.
-This is usually done in order to achieve a lower-shedding index, but often results in a look that is much closer to that of a Poodle.
+This is usually done in order to achieve a more hypo-allergenic and lower-shedding index, but often results in a look that is curlier like that of a Poodle.

 F2 = 2nd generation.
 This is a F1 Cavapoo crossed with another F1 Cavapoo (50% Cavalier -- 50% Poodle).
 The percentage of Cavalier and Poodle remains the same because each F1 Cavapoo parent is a 50/50 mix between the two breeds, so the ratio does not change.
 There is some speculation that F2 breeding can at times result in a wider range of looks between the parent breeds, meaning that a few of the pups might carry more of the Cavalier or Poodle look.

 Cavapoos may be susceptible to the health problems of both the Cavalier King Charles Spaniel and Poodle.
 The greatest risk is that of heart problems found in the Cavalier.
 Mitral Valve Disease (MVD) is a serious heart condition that shows up first as a heart murmur.
 MVD can cause early death, although it often is successfully managed with medication.
 The best solution is to breed dogs who are free of heart murmurs and who come from parents who are also free of murmurs.
-Both our male and female Cavapoos fit this bill!
+Each of our dogs fits this bill!